 Now that you have a rough plan of how to get between the checkpoints in an event like the Transcontinental Race and which types of roads you want to use, it’s time to start looking at the details of exactly which roads to use.

 Many online tools can be used to plot a route.
-Some of the more popular are: Ride With GPS, Strava, MapMyRide, and Garmin Connect (see more on the Links page).
-Each of these will allow you to export a GPX file of your route that you can transfer to your navigation device or that you can use in an app on your smart phone (see the Navigation Devices pages).
+Some of the more popular are: Ride With GPS, Strava, MapMyRide, and Garmin Connect (see more on the Other Useful Websites page).
+Each of these will allow you to export a GPX file of your route that you can transfer to your navigation device or that you can use in an app on your smart phone (see the Navigation Devices page).
 It’s best to keep your route sections reasonably short (200-300 km) because some devices will not accept larger files.
 You should check that everything is OK with each of your files by browsing across the map after uploading them.

 I prefer to use Strava for most of my detailed route planning because it gives the option of viewing a Global Heatmap of cycling that shows which roads in a region are used most often by cyclists (see the image on the right).
 The data is normally dominated by local cyclists and so it gives access to local knowledge about what the best options are.
 When using Strava’s route planner, the heat map can be toggled on and off in the Map Settings panel on the right, or you can view the heat map without a Strava account by going directly to this page.
 Obviously, the heat map information must be combined with other information about the status of each road and your personal preferences.